Tag: Music (page 1 of 10)

 Funnily enough, Jon Bampton, one of the guys who produce the podcast contacted me recently via this website (probably in response to this post about the band’s early EPs) and asked if I’d like to guest on an episode or two.

-We’ve now recorded hot takes of three songs the Fauves recorded for a compilation album, entitled Dress Ups, which also featured The Glory Box and Pray TV.
+We’ve now completed hot takes of three songs the Fauves recorded for a compilation album, entitled Dress Ups (also released in 1992), which co-featured two other Melbourne-based bands: The Glory Box and Pray TV.
+I bought a copy of this EP when I was a student, possibly at Waterfront Records in Sydney, or else via the Fauves’ website.

 Anyway, check the podcast out if you’re into early-1990s OzRock nostalgia!